mohitpai/journey-optimizer.en/help/using/offers/ranking/auto-optimization-model.md

 ## Lift Measurement {#lift}

-“Lift” is the metric used to measure the performance of any strategy deployed in ranking service, in comparison with baseline strategy (serving offers just randomly).
+"Lift" is the metric used to measure the performance of any strategy deployed in ranking service, in comparison with baseline strategy (serving offers just randomly).

-For example, if we’re interested in measuring the performance of a Thompson Sampling (TS) strategy used in ranking service, and the KPI is conversion rate (CVR), the “lift” of the TS strategy against baseline strategy is defined as:
+For example, if we're interested in measuring the performance of a Thompson Sampling (TS) strategy used in ranking service, and the KPI is conversion rate (CVR), the "lift" of the TS strategy against baseline strategy is defined as:

 ![](../assets/ai-ranking-lift.png)